KennanChan/Revit.Async/README.md

 Actually we can achieve all the above logic by making use of Task-based asynchronous pattern (TAP) which is generally known as Task<T> in .NET.
 By adopting RevitTask, it's possible to run Revit API code from any context because internally RevitTask wraps your code automatically with IExternalEventHandler and yields the return value to the calling context to make your invocation more natural.

-If you are not familiar with Task-based asynchronous pattern (TAP),Here are some useful materials provided by Microsoft: https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/task-asynchronous-programming-model
+If you are not familiar with Task-based asynchronous pattern (TAP), Here are some useful materials provided by Microsoft: https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/task-asynchronous-programming-model